python-trio/trio-asyncio/README.rst

 **trio-asyncio** is a re-implementation of the ``asyncio`` mainloop on top of Trio.

-Trio-Asyncio requires at least Python 3.7.
-It is tested on recent versions of 3.7 through 3.11, plus 3.12-dev.
+trio-asyncio requires at least Python 3.8.
+It is tested on recent versions of 3.8 through 3.12.

 +++++++++++
  Rationale